 1. Free to Join

 Most personal finance forums are free to join (some investing-focused forums, such as Hashtag Investing based out of Toronto, do have monthly fees).
 So, if you’re looking for free financial advice through a forum, it usually won’t cost you a cent.
+The personal finance Reddit Canada forum is one example of a free-to-join community.

 2. Q&A Opportunities